tillmanjex/Shortcut_FirstTermProject/README.md

 - Documentation of Unity development
 - Development log of Unity development
 - Supporting imagery and gifs for documentation

-- The unity project files are hosted on [OneDrive](https://filmuniversitaetde-my.sharepoint.com/:f:/g/personal/tillman_j_schaeuble_filmuniversitaet_de/ErAAuJxWeR5KvFu1e_77fjwB3Hp5Lk1BQD79tmiCEfk4fA?e=njEhRY)
+The unity project files are hosted externally [here on OneDrive](https://filmuniversitaetde-my.sharepoint.com/:f:/g/personal/tillman_j_schaeuble_filmuniversitaet_de/ErAAuJxWeR5KvFu1e_77fjwB3Hp5Lk1BQD79tmiCEfk4fA?e=njEhRY)

 ## Running The Project
 In the OneDrive folder, there are three sets of files offering three options to account for different scenarios.